Skip to main content

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Strimzi Kafka.

-Prerequisites for Kafka Cluster Deployment
+Prerequisites for Kafka cluster deployment

 3. Download the kafka-metrics-sumologic-telegraf.yaml.
-If you already have an existing yaml, you will have to merge the contents of both the files.
+If you already have an existing yaml, you will have to merge the contents of both files.
 This file contains the Kafka resource.

-Deploying Sumo Logic Kubernetes Collection
+Deploying Sumo Logic Kubernetes collection

 1. Create a new namespace to deploy resources.
 The below command creates a sumologiccollection namespace.